Realmlist/IT-Infrastructure-Lessons/1. Intro to IT infrastructure/Modules/Module 1 - Introduction to IT Infrastructure.md

 ## Importance of IT infrastructure in modern organizations:

-- In today, technology plays a crucial role in almost every aspect of business.
+- Today technology plays a crucial role in almost every aspect of business.
 A well-designed IT infrastructure is essential for companies to remain competitive and efficient.
 - With the increasing reliance on digital technologies, an organization's IT infrastructure can make all the difference between success and failure.

 ## Three main types of IT infrastructure